Bryce-Summers/2DBeam_Tracer/README.md

 4. In the other you can automatically inject all of the source code links into the html file: npm install grunt

+// FIXME: I need to properly handle ray intersections at points where line geometry intersects. the ray should be allowed to stay at the same point, while intersecting a secondary geometry.
+// I believe I have handled this for frustrums...
+We may also need to eventually handle more than two pieces of geometry intersecting at the same location, but hopefully not...

 + -- Contributions you could make -- +
  - Tell people about this project.